Celebrating 25 Years of Excellence

 Woodland envisions producing students who are educated, cultured, and experienced in reasoning critically, while contributing as a productive member of our school and community.
 This is accomplished by providing cooperative and meaningful learning opportunities within a diverse community where each child is challenged to reach his or her maximum competency as a lifelong learner.
 Find out more on our "School Information" page

-Happy Wednesday, Woodland Families!
+Happy New Year, Woodland Students & Families!

 With kindest regards,

 Congratulations to Miss Ashley Carlson!
 WJHL Educator of the Week

 As you have probably heard and/or read, Woodland has been recognized as a 2018 Reward School of Distinction by the Tennessee Department of Education.
 WE are THRILLED!
 This distinction affirms Woodland’s great work with respect to academics as our Grade 3 and 4 students performed at the highest levels of growth and achievement during our Spring 2018 assessments – now that is something to celebrate!
 It takes EACH of us to achieve this success.
 Our amazing work begins in PK with our Woodland students and continues to grow throughout Grades K-4.
 Gotta say it: Woodland ROCKS!

 Change for Change as WE Serve Others...

 Thank you to ALL who contributed to our Change for Change Campaign last week.
 Those coin totals are being calculated now and all of our proceeds will be donated directly to the Red Cross to assist the most recent hurricane and flood victims.